dabitdev/ToothpickWorkshop/README.md

 ## javaToothpickWorkshop
 An Android java workshop about the toothpick library.
-It contains more than 10 ways of using toothpick and some examples with instrumentation tests.
+It contains an extensive list of usages of the toothpick library and some examples with instrumentation tests.

 First things first: